 After almost four years, this is our last quarterly Remarketing Report.
 In this edition, we look at abandonment rates from July, August and September 2018, and data gathered from more than one billion tracked abandonments.

-(Don’t worry, we’ll still be providing plenty of stats on ecommerce and cart abandonment).
+(Don’t worry, we’ll still be providing plenty of ecommerce stats and cart abandonment).

 Some highlights from this report:

 - The average global cart abandonment rate for Q3 2018 was 76.9%

 - Cart abandonment rates are highest for travel sites (81.1%) and lowest for fashion retailers (73.5%)

 - In Q1 2018, the average cart abandonment rate was 75.6%.

 Cart Abandonment Trends Over Time

 Looking back at the last few years’ data, the thing that stands out is that overall abandonment rates simply haven’t changed that much.